j3e8/conjecture/README.md

 # Contributing
 ## Linting
-We use eslint.
+This uses eslint.
 To run it call `npm run lint`

-## Testing
-We use mocha and chai for tests.
-Run `npm run test` to launch the tests.
-Tests should all be placed in the `/test` directory.

 ## Database
 For consistency's sake the assumption is that Postgres will be used whenever a database is needed